 For this example, we will round up $26 each month, plus we will pay an additional $125 each month.
 So our new monthly payment is $1,225 per month.

-With this method, we knocked off about 6 years and saved around $44,000 in interest.
-Not bad for a small sacrifice.
-But let’s be honest, you saw the title, little known ways to pay off your mortgage fast, and you want to pay it off fast.
-So let’s try another combination.
+With this method, you knocked off about 8 years and saved around $50,000 in interest.
+Not bad for a small sacrifice, but we weren’t able to cut a 30 year mortgage in half.
+Let’s try another combination.

 #9.
 Bi-Weekly And Tax Refund

-While the above option is great, here is an even better option.
-Pay extra each month based on a bi-weekly payment plan and use your tax refund.
+While the above option is great, let’s combine our tax refund and a bi-weekly payment.
 Simply pay $72 more each month and use your entire tax refund to pay off the mortgage early.
-If you combine both options, you will get rid of your mortgage in less than 17 years and save around $73,000 in interest.
+If you combine both options, you will get knock off 12 years and save around $81,000 in interest.

 The only catch here is that a $3,000 tax refund each year is not a given.
-It could change which could change the mortgage pay off as well.
+It could change which could change your mortgage pay off as well.

-Finally, here is the greatest option.
+Finally, here is the fastest way to pay off your 30 year mortgage.
+In fact, it will allow you to cut a 30 year mortgage in half.
 This is for people who want to destroy their mortgage as quickly as possible.
 To do so, we will use the following approach.

 - Use our tax refund.
-We will assume the average refund of $3,000 but only use half so you can do what you want with the other half.
+We will assume the average refund of $3,000 but only use $2,000 so you can do what you want with the rest.
 This will also help us in the coming years since a tax refund can change depending on your future financial situation.

 - Open cash back credit card.
-We will assume the $1,950 in rewards each year to be put towards the mortgage.
+We will assume $1,000 in rewards each year to be put towards the mortgage.

 What is the result of all of this?
-We will pay off our mortgage 15 years early and save over $90,000 in interest.
+You will pay off your mortgage 15 years early and save over $98,000 in interest.
+This is the best way to pay off your mortgage early.

 How To Pay More Each Month On Your Mortgage

-I know, all of these options sound great in theory.
-The problem though is that you need more money in order to pay extra each month.
+I know all of these options sound great in theory.
+The problem though is that you need more money in order to pay extra on your mortgage each month.
 As it stands now, money is already tight.
 What can you do to free up some money and pay off your mortgage fast?

 But don’t let this deter you.
 Keep your eye on the goal of paying off your mortgage.
 Imagine what it will feel like to not have that monthly payment any longer and what you will do with the money instead.

-Any little bit extra that you can pay each month not only shaves off the time you have to pay, but it also saves you money in interest charges along the way.
+Any extra amount you can pay each month not only shaves off the time you have to pay, but it also saves you money in interest charges along the way.
 And that interest savings really adds up.